wagjo/ftree/README.md

 * http://blip.tv/clojure/chris-houser-finger-trees-custom-persistent-collections-4632874

 ## Usage

+Library is not packaged, you should copy ftree source files directly to your project.

 * Common for all finger trees - [ftree.core](https://github.com/wagjo/ftree/blob/master/src/cljs/ftree/core.cljs)
   * __conjl__ - conj[oin] l[eft].
 Returns a new finger tree with the xs 'added'